-There are many other projects that he is involved in: i.e. building fences around compounds to keep the oxen out, furnishing a huge education centre (where they train teachers), bought 52 bicycles for school kids, installed solar lighting in several villages etc. In Steve's last stage of distribution and training (March 19, 2014) was to 5 schools.
-In total 525 were distributed this year, to a grand total of over 1200 systems including 7000 people!
+There are many other projects that he is involved in: i.e. building fences around compounds to keep the water buffalo out, furnishing a huge education centre (where they train teachers), bought 52 bicycles for school kids, school supplies, provided critical funding to those who could not afford to go to the hospital and more.

 This faraway land captured Patti's and my heart in 2012.
 You will hear more in a later newsletter about Laos but let me first tell you about this year's adventure.
 Steve Rutledge is the volunteer who heads up the NGO Adopt A Village in Laos and spends many months on the ground here.
 He hails from Port Hope, ON.
 He arranged for us to head north of Luang Prabang to a couple of very remote villages.
 We set off in a van and travelled two hours to a village where we would overnight in a guest house, a nice new one.
 The next day, a flatbed truck arrived to take us to the village.
 "Roads" were to be difficult so we needed a truck.
 They did not exaggerate.
 We loaded up the truck with 10 cases of Beer Lao as the villagers love a good party.
 They distill their own whiskey also: Whiskey Lao.
 100% alcohol!!
 Continued...

 Patti and Barbara's big thrust is for water filters for the villages of Laos.
 Each one costs $125.00CDN ($100.00USD).

 To receive a filter, they must take a basic hygiene & sanitation course from Steve.